-This is where you’ll access different commands to use in Photoshop.
+This is where you'll access different commands to use in Photoshop.
 For example, from the File menu, you can open and save files.
-The Image menu allows you to make various adjustments, such as the image size, whereas the Filter menu gives you access to more advanced tools and effects.
+The Image menu allows you to make various adjustments like image size, while the Filter menu gives you access to more advanced tools and effects.

-The Tools panel is one of the most important features in Photoshop—it's where you'll select different tools for editing images.
-Once you've chosen a tool, you'll be able to use it with the current document.
+The Tools panel, where you'll select different tools for editing images, is one of the most important features in Photoshop.
+Once you've chosen a tool, you'll be able to use it with the current file.
 Your cursor will change to reflect the currently selected tool.

 You can also click and hold to select a different tool.
-For example, you can click and hold the Rectangle tool to select different Shape tools, such as the Ellipse, Line, or Custom shape tools.
+For example, you can click and hold the Rectangle tool to select different Shape tools, like the Ellipse Tool, Line Tool, and Custom Shape Tool.

-You'll also be able to view and modify a lot of information about the current document through the other panels in the workspace For example, you can view the document's layers in the Layers panel.
-To show or hide any panel, click the Window menu, then select the desired panel—currently visible panels are indicated by a check mark.
-In the image below, we're using the Window menu to turn on the History panel:
+You'll also be able to view and modify information on the current file through the other panels in the workspace.
+For example, you can view the document's layers in the Layers panel.
+To show or hide any panel, click the Window menu, then select the desired panel (currently visible panels are indicated by a check mark).
+In the image below, we're using the Window menu to turn on the History panel.

 You can also press the Tab key on your keyboard to show or hide all active panels.

 If you want to change a panel's location, you can move it by clicking and dragging the panel to a new part of the workspace.